Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Non-Hermitian Bloch Hamiltonians and spectral Riemann sheets

-\emph{Non-Hermitian Bloch Hamiltonians and spectral Riemann surfaces.}---Two-dimensional lattice structures can be described by a Bloch Hamiltonian, which is defined over the toroidal surface formed by the two-dimensional Brillouin zone.
-Allowing for dissipative processes on the lattice results in a non-Hermitian Bloch Hamiltonian, $H(\bm{k})\neq H^\dagger(\bm{k})$, and complex-valued eigenenergies.
-Topology in conventional Hermitian systems operates on the level of eigenstates, whereas in non-Hermitian systems topological structures may also emerge in the Riemann surfaces describing the energy spectrum~\cite{Bergholtz2021,Kawabata2019,Delplace2021}.
+Two-dimensional lattice structures can be described by a Bloch Hamiltonian, which is defined over the toroidal surface formed by the two-dimensional Brillouin zone.
+Allowing for dissipative processes on the lattice results in a non-Hermitian Bloch Hamiltonian, $H(\bm{k})\neq H^\dagger(\bm{k})$, and complex-valued eigenenergies $\epsilon(\bm{k})$.
+Topology in conventional Hermitian systems operates on the level of eigenstates, whereas in non-Hermitian systems topological structures may also emerge in the Riemann sheets describing the energy spectrum~\cite{Bergholtz2021,Kawabata2019,Delplace2021}.

 The most prominent feature in non-Hermitian topology are exceptional points of order $n$ (EP$n$s), which cannot arise in Hermitian systems \cite{KatoBook,Heiss2012,Miri2019,Ashida2020,Bergholtz2021}.
-At these points the spectrum of the Hamiltonian is $n$-fold degenerate and the EPs manifest as branch points in the energy surface structure.
-Consider a two-band system, described by a $2\times2$ Bloch Hamiltonian, which gives rise to two complex-valued energy sheets over the Brillouin zone.
-In this two-dimensional space, EP2s generically appear in pairs, see Fig.~\hyperref[fig:1]{1(a)}, with opposite spectral winding around the respective EP2 defining a topological charge~\cite{Leykam2017,Shen2018}.
-Any such pair is connected by a Fermi arc, an imaginary Fermi arc, and a branch cut of the Riemann sheets \cite{Berry2004,Kozii2017,Zhou2018,Bergholtz2021}: (imaginary-)Fermi arcs are lines on which the real (imaginary) part of the eigenenergies is degenerate.
-Note that such arcs can also exist independent of EPs, for example at band touching lines, see Fig.~\hyperref[fig:1]{1(b)}.
+At these points the Hamiltonian becomes non-diagonalizable, due to the coalescence of $n$ eigenvectors, and the spectrum exhibits an $n$-fold degeneracy.
+In the energy sheet structure, EPs manifest as branch points , cf. Fig.~\hyperref[fig:1]{1(b)}.
+Their classification based on topological charges tied to the local enveloping spectral structure has been the focus in studies of generic non-Hermitian Hamiltonians and non-Hermitian systems with (anti-) unitary symmetries in particular~\cite{Leykam2017,Shen2018,Delplace2021,Sayyad2022,Montag2024a}.